Project

 That sucks.

-Updated by JMC4789 almost 10 years ago
+Updated by JMC4789 about 10 years ago

 Because now OpenGL actually renders the snow properly?

-Updated by ZephyrSurfer almost 10 years ago
+Updated by ZephyrSurfer about 10 years ago

 You could do that if you enabled Texture Format Overlay.